The last week of the month has a rhythm in healthcare AP that every practitioner recognizes. It starts with the inbox. The statements are arriving.

 In practice, it looks like this:

-Invoice not found in ERP.
+Then it gets harder.
+An invoice that's on hold needs investigation.
+Maybe a missing PO, maybe a coding issue, maybe an approval still pending.
+She has to either resolve it or communicate the hold reason to the vendor.
+An invoice that isn't found in the ERP at all is worse.
 The vendor says they sent it.
 The ERP has no record.
 Either it was never received, it was rejected during intake and the vendor wasn't notified, or it was entered under a different invoice number than the vendor is referencing.
-This is the scenario that requires investigation — and in a 40-line statement, it may happen three or four times.
+This scenario requires real investigation, and in a 40-line statement it may happen three or four times.
+Duplicate line items are the last common path.
+The vendor's statement lists an invoice twice, or the ERP has it entered twice.
+Someone has to determine which record is correct.

 Each line item takes two to five minutes in the clean case, significantly longer in the exception cases.
-A 40-line statement takes 90 minutes to two hours for an experienced AP rep. For a health system receiving 50 to 100 statements per month from major vendors, that's 75 to 200 hours of AP staff time — every month — dedicated exclusively to reconciling what happened last month rather than managing what's happening now.
+A 40-line statement takes 90 minutes to two hours for an experienced AP rep. For a health system receiving 50 to 100 statements per month from major vendors, that's 75 to 200 hours of AP staff time, every month, dedicated exclusively to reconciling what happened last month rather than managing what's happening now.

 Statement reconciliation is the single highest time-per-inquiry activity in healthcare AP.
-A statement with 50 line items is technically one email — one vendor inquiry — but it requires the same ERP lookup work as 50 individual status inquiries.
+A statement with 50 line items is technically one email, one vendor inquiry, but it requires the same ERP lookup work as 50 individual status inquiries.
 Teams that track inquiry volume without separating statement reconciliation from routine inquiries systematically undercount their actual workload.

 Where Errors Compound#